 7 - Mineral Water

-Mineral water adds bubbles and a slight mineral flavor, different from club soda’s neutrality.
+Mineral water adds bubbles and a slight mineral flavor, different from club soda's neutrality (often from dissolved calcium and magnesium).
 We mixed it in a margarita, using a 1:1 ratio.

 Friends loved the subtle taste difference.